nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `tag 1 t/computerScience t/Y2` adds the tags `computerScience` and `Y2` to the first contact in the list

 <div markdown="span" class="alert alert-primary">💡 **Tip:**

+* To tag all students with the `paid` tag, simply use `track student` followed by `tag all t/paid`.
-Tag labelled with "paid" will have green background to indicate student has paid their membership fee.
+*  `paid` tags are easily distinguishable!
+They have a green background to indicate that the student has paid their membership fee.
 </div>

 ![View Contact UI](images/paidTag.png)